Merida to Campeche Mexico: Best Ways to Visit in 2022

 Is Campeche worth visiting?

-Travelers who love venturing off the beaten path will also love Campeche state.
-You’ll get a much more authentic Mayan and Mexican cultural experience in Campeche, without the large tourist crowds, and without the high tourist-town price tags!
+Travelers who love venturing off the beaten path will also love Campeche State.
+You’ll get a much more authentic Mayan and Mexican cultural experience in Campeche, without the large tourist crowds and without the high tourist-town price tags!

-Is campeche city worth visiting?
+Is Campeche city worth visiting?

 Campeche City is a smaller town, so for a day or overnight trip, it is absolutely worth visiting.
 Beyond that, you’ll want to head to other parts of Campeche, or the pueblo magico (magic town) of Valladolid, or even back to Merida.

-For photographers and history buffs, the colorful streets and historic forts once used to fend off pirates, make the short trip from Merida worthwhile.
-Those doing a Yucatan road trip will love a stopover in Campeche City, before heading to all the other must see Yucatan destinations.
+For photographers and history buffs, the colorful streets and historic forts once used to fend off pirates make the short trip from Merida worthwhile.

 Best Things to do in Campeche Mexico